AnonGhostTeam/Nezuko/README.md

 ## About of Nezuko:
 Nezuko is a tool for scanning a Web-based Application.
-Bashter is very suitable for doing Bug Bounty or Penentration Testing.
+Nezuko is very suitable for doing Bug Bounty or Penentration Testing.
 It is designed like a framework so you can easily add a script for detect vulnerability.

 #### For Example
 To be more powerful, You can add something script (custom) like this: